-The USB controller on the EZ-KIT Lite board connects the board to the USB port of the user's PC, enabling the VisualDSP++ evaluation suite to emulate the on-board processor incircuit.
+The USB controller on the EZ-KIT Lite board connects the board to the USB port of the user's PC, enabling the VisualDSP++ evaluation suite to emulate the on-board processor in-circuit.
 This permits the customer to download, execute, and debug programs for the EZ-KIT Lite system.
-It also allows incircuit programming of the on-board flash device to store user-specific boot code, enabling the board to run as a standalone unit, without being connected to the PC.
+It also allows in-circuit programming of the on-board flash device to store user-specific boot code, enabling the board to run as a standal-one unit, without being connected to the PC.

 With a full version of VisualDSP++ installed (sold separately), engineers can develop software for the EZ-KIT Lite or any custom-defined system.
-Connecting an Analog Devices JTAG emulator to the EZ-KIT Lite board enables high speed, nonintrusive emulation.
+Connecting one of Analog Devices JTAG emulators to the EZ-KIT Lite board enables high speed, nonintrusive emulation.